 Associate degree programs in nursing became a part of the American system of nursing education in 1952.
-Developed as a result of research and study, based on sound principles of adult education, and conducted in institutions of higher education, associate degree nursing education programs are proliferating more than any other type of nursing program.
+Developed because of research and study, based on sound principles of adult education, and conducted in institutions of higher education, associate degree nursing education programs are proliferating more than any other type of nursing program.

-Although there are variations, a number of features are unique to associate degree programs:
+Although there are variations, several features are unique to associate degree programs: